A NASA spacecraft is about to deliberately crash into an asteroid

-In the first-of-its-kind, save-the-world experiment, NASA is about to clobber a small, harmless asteroid millions of kilometres away.
+NASA is about to clobber a small, harmless asteroid millions of kilometres away, in a first-of-its-kind, save-the-world experiment

 A spacecraft named DART (Double Asteroid Redirection Test) will zero in on the asteroid on Monday, intent on slamming it head-on at 22,500 km/h.